-- demonstrate knowledge on an introductory level of number systems and exponential laws: - write simple word problems in mathematical form; - apply and demonstrate mathematical concepts and properties by simplifying expressions and solving linear and quadratic equations and linear and quadratic inequalities.
+- demonstrate knowledge on an introductory level of number systems and exponential laws; - write simple word problems in mathematical form; - apply and demonstrate mathematical concepts and properties by simplifying expressions and solving linear and quadratic equations and linear and quadratic inequalities.

-Module code: WISS122 Semester 2 NQF level: 5

-Title: Foundation Mathematics II
+Module code: WISS122 Semester 2 NQF level: 5 Foundation Mathematics II Title:

-- demonstrate knowledge on an introductory level of functions, exponential laws, logarithmic laws and limit laws; - demonstrate knowledge on different types of graphs, solving systems of linear equations, linear programming problems in two variables, limits, analyzing the rate of change of functions: - demonstrate knowledge on financial mathematics (simple and compound growth and decay, annuities and bonds); - apply and demonstrate mathematical concepts and properties by simplifying expressions and solving linear- and quadratic equations, linear inequalities, exponential equations and logarithmic equations.
+- demonstrate knowledge on an introductory level of functions, exponential laws, logarithmic laws and limit laws: - demonstrate knowledge on different types of graphs, solving systems of linear equations, linear programming problems in two variables, limits, analyzing the rate of change of functions; - demonstrate knowledge on financial mathematics (simple and compound growth and decay, annuities and bonds): - apply and demonstrate mathematical concepts and properties by simplifying expressions and solving linear- and quadratic equations, linear inequalities, exponential equations and logarithmic equations.

+CTSS111 (Critical Thinking Skills) is preparatory for critical thinking skills required across all regular modules.
 WISS112, 122 (Foundation Mathematics I/II) are preparatory for the regular first level modules in Mathematics in order to achieve a level of mathematical skills.

-V.4.3 MODULE OUTCOMES: DIPLOMA IN SPORT SCIENCE
+E.4.3 MODULE OUTCOMES: DIPLOMA IN SPORT SCIENCE

-Module code: MBWK112 Semester 1 NQF-level: 5a(5) Credits: 12

-Title: Motor Learning
+Module code: MBWK112 Semester 1 NQF-level: 5a(5) Credits: 12 Title: Motor Learning

-- apply extensive and systematic, recent knowledge and understanding with regard to the interactive nature of the physical, cognitive and affective development of a child, motor aspects, memory structures and certain learning hierarchies, classification of movement and movement capability, growth and ripening tendencies in movement development as well as movement backlogs; individuality of sport talent and talent identification in sport; - apply knowledge concerning growth to sport and movement skills in children of different age groups and classify movement skills; - evaluate motor- and physical development as well as accompanying perceptual-motor skills in children of different age groups; - reflect an ethical accountable approach with regard to motor development and the learning process.
+- apply extensive and systematic, recent knowledge and understanding with regard to the interactive nature of the physical, cognitive and affective development of a child, motor aspects, memory structures and certain learning hierarchies, classification of movement and movement capability. growth and ripening tendencies in movement development as well as movement backlogs; individuality of sport talent and talent identification in sport; - apply knowledge concerning growth to sport and movement skills in children of different age groups and classify movement skills; - evaluate motor- and physical development as well as accompanying perceptual-motor skills in children of different age groups:

+reflect an ethical accountable approach with regard to motor development and the learning process.

+Method of delivery: Full time

+Method of assessment: 50:50

-Module code: MBWK216 Semester 1 NQF-level: 5b(6) Credits: 8
+Module code: MBWK216

+Semester 1

+NQF-level: 5b(6)

+Credits: 8